mayanksuman/mayanksuman.github.io/content/blog/passthrough_to_vm_on_linux_host.md

 	02:00.0 Network controller [0280]: Intel Corporation Wi-Fi 6 AX200 [8086:2723] (rev 1a)
 ```

-For enabling pass-through on the device, note its vendorID:productID and add
+For enabling pass through on the device, note its vendorID:productID and add
 `vfio-pci` parameter to kernel parameters.
 For instance to forward
 Network controller from the above example the parameter should be